-While you might have heard the term “malware“, you may not necessarily know exactly what it means.
-And don’t worry if that’s true, as you’re not alone.
+While you must have heard about cyber threats and viruses, you may still wonder: What is malware?
+But, don’t worry if that’s true, as you’re not alone.
 Most consumers are unaware of the risks posed by malware, spyware and all of the other digital security threats on the internet.

-But if any of your data is online or connected to an Internet-enabled device, you need to know what it is — so you can take the necessary steps to avoid it.
+But, if any of your data is online or connected to an Internet-enabled device, you need to know what malware is and how to protect against it.

 Malware is a broad term that describes any type of software program intended to steal information or corrupt data.
 You’ve probably heard the term “virus”, which is the most commonly used word to describe malicious code.
 In relation to computers, a virus is a type of malware.

 People who have experience of it, or who know the scale of the threat it poses often choose the best malware protection they can afford.
 And while nothing can fully protect from malware, a decent protection system can drastically reduce the chances of a security breach on your systems.

 There are various types of malware, however — and some pose a bigger risk than others.
 Depending on your internet devices and how you use them, some forms of malware may be a bigger risk to your data than others.